hackoregon/civic/packages/component-library/stories/README.md

 ### Standard Story

 The Standard story is the default configuration of the component.
-For consistency, this is the configuration that is used unless it doesn't meet the needs of the project.
+For consistency, this is the configuration that is used unless it doesn't meet the needs of your project.

 ### Custom Story